leaner-forever/SEGS-SLAM/README.md

 ## 🎯 Overview

 SEGS-SLAM is a cutting-edge **Structure-enhanced 3D Gaussian Splatting SLAM** system that combines the power of traditional SLAM with modern neural rendering techniques.
-It leverages 3D Gaussian Splatting for high-quality scene reconstruction while maintaining real-time performance and robust tracking capabilities.
+It leverages 3D Gaussian Splatting for high-quality scene reconstruction while maintaining robust tracking capabilities.

 ### 🌟 Key Features